 Perhaps my favourite encounter was with Lars von Trier on a visit to his lair at Zentropa studios just outside Copenhagen.
 It was to be his final interview for many years after his controversial remarks at that year’s Cannes film festival.
 He was on fine form but most memorable when we turned the tape off (so often the case) and revealed his extensive collection of ‘highly collectible’ 19th century pornographic figurines.

-Thanks for taking the time to read about my work.
-Perhaps you are thinking about starting a podcast, want to find out more about radio journalism, or keen to understand the nuts and bolts of audio production then head over to the contact page and drop me a line.
+Or if you are thinking about starting a podcast, want to find out more about radio journalism, or keen to understand the nuts and bolts of audio production then head over to the contact page and drop me a line.

-Craig T Smith
+Craig Templeton Smith